 There is a lot of comparison going around these days, and it’s not hard to get sucked in.
-You probably have siblings, and if not then co-workers, peers, friends, neighbors, members of the same gender.
+You probably have siblings, and if not, then coworkers, peers, friends, neighbors, members of the same gender.
 You get the point.
-Comparison asks the question, “Am I enough?”
+Comparison asks the questions, “Who am I in Christ?” and “Am I enough?”
 But that’s not the question we should be asking.

 Think of the last time you compared yourself to someone.
 That memory is probably more recent than you’d think, and it’s likely so baked-in you didn’t even notice it was comparison until you thought of it again just now.
 It’s incredibly easy to compare ourselves to others, and if we aren’t doing it, then someone else will likely step up and do it for us.